العربية

 A bunionette, or Tailor’s bunion, is a painful bony prominence on the lateral aspect of the fifth metatarsal head.
 Often associated with splay foot or hallux valgus, it results from chronic pressure and mechanical overload.
 Conservative management includes shoe modifications and orthotics.
 When refractory, surgical intervention is indicated.
 Options range from partial lateral condylectomy for localized prominences to distal chevron or diaphyseal osteotomies for severe metatarsus quintus valgus, ensuring biomechanical restoration and symptom relief.

-The bony prominence on the lateral side of the fifth metatarsal head is classically referred to as a "tailor’s bunion."
-This nomenclature originates from the historical cross-legged sitting position of tailors, which forced the lateral border of the foot against the floor, leading to chronic mechanical overload and adventitial bursa formation.
+The bony prominence on the lateral aspect of the fifth metatarsal head is classically referred to within orthopedic literature as a "tailor’s bunion" or bunionette.
+This specific nomenclature originates from the historical cross-legged sitting position favored by tailors, a posture that forced the lateral border of the foot against the unyielding floor.
+This chronic, repetitive mechanical overload led to localized tissue ischemia, microtrauma, and the subsequent formation of an adventitial bursa over the lateral condyle.
+While the occupational hazard has largely vanished in modern society, the condition remains highly prevalent, predominantly driven by extrinsic footwear constraints and intrinsic biomechanical abnormalities of the forefoot.

 Image